jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 [^sensors]: Image obtained from http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises

-In the aforementioned study the sensors <q>... *provide three-axes acceleration, gyroscope and magnetometer data* ...</q>, with a Bluetooth module that allowed experimental data capture.
+The aforementioned study used sensors that <q>... *provide three-axes acceleration, gyroscope and magnetometer data* ...</q>, with a Bluetooth module that allowed experimental data capture.
 These sensors were attached (see *Figure  1*), to